AshishYesale7/Calander-Ai/COMPLETE_EXPLANATION.md

-# Complete Repository Explanation: FutureSight
+# Complete Repository Explanation: Calendar.ai

 ## Introduction

-You've asked me to explain this repository ("Can you explain this rep"), and I'm excited to provide you with a comprehensive overview of **FutureSight** - an innovative AI-powered career planning and calendar management application.
+You've asked me to explain this repository ("Can you explain this rep"), and I'm excited to provide you with a comprehensive overview of **Calendar.ai** - an innovative AI-powered career planning and calendar management application.

-## What is FutureSight?
+## What is Calendar.ai?

-FutureSight is not just another calendar application.
+Calendar.ai is not just another calendar application.
 It's an intelligent digital assistant specifically designed for college students and early-career professionals who struggle with the complexity of managing academic responsibilities, career development, and personal growth simultaneously.

 ### The Problem It Solves